2024 YellaWood 500: The Big One

 With just 5 laps remaining in the race, the big one occurred down the backstretch.
 Austin Cindric was leading when Ricky Stenhouse Jr. got side by side with Cindric.
 Behind Cindric was Brad Keselowski.
 Keselowski had a run behind Cindric and bumped into Cindric's rear.
 Keselowski hit him hard enough that caused Cindric to lose control of his car and turn up the track into Stenhouse which sent Cindric spinning in front of the pack.
 Cars checked up but ran into one another causing a chain reaction crash.

 A total of 28 cars were involved in the crash, the largest in modern Cup Series history surpassing the 2003 Aaron's 499 big one at the same track that took out 27 cars.
-It was also the second-largest in modern NASCAR history behind the 2002 Aaron's 312 in the Busch Series (now called Xfinity Series) at the same track that took out 31 cars.
+It was also the second-largest in modern NASCAR history behind the 2002 Aaron's 312 in the Busch Series (now called the O’Reilly Auto Parts Series) at the same track that took out 31 cars.
 There were cars with no damage while there were others that had severe damage such as crushed front bumpers and broken wheels while parts of the cars who were involved were stuck with flat tires that caused their tires to spin and not move the car.
 This prompted a red flag that lasted for nearly 9 minutes and a 9 lap caution period.
 Only 7 drivers ended up DNFing from the wreck.